 Basic Science in IBD

-As part of Crohn’s and Colitis Canada’s efforts to reach our Promise of finding the cure(s) for Crohn’s disease and ulcerative colitis, Crohn’s and Colitis Canada and the co-Chairs of Meeting of the Minds are pleased to add a basic science stream to our Meeting of the Minds conference.
+As part of Crohn’s and Colitis Canada’s efforts to reach our Promise of finding the cure(s) for Crohn’s disease and ulcerative colitis, Crohn’s and Colitis Canada and the co-Chairs of Meeting of the Minds are pleased to welcome year 2 of the basic science stream of Meeting of the Minds conference.

-The Basic Science in IBD meeting is joining the 11th successful annual national event, Meeting of the Minds, comprised of Mentoring in IBD XXIV, and Canada Future Directions in IBD.
+The Basic Science in IBD meeting is joining the 12th successful annual national event, Meeting of the Minds, comprised of Mentoring in IBD XXV and Canada Future Directions in IBD.

 Basic Science in IBD is partially funded by unrestricted educational grants.